The Interpeer Project was born out of a critical perspective of the contemporary state of human-computer interaction and the Internet.

 - Where cryptography allows users to securely delegate trust to any number of devices, even those they don’t know directly.

-- An information-centric networking technology that enables trust delegated machines to share data directly and efficiently.
+- A information-centric networking-like technology that enables trust delegated machines to share data directly and efficiently.

 The Interpeer Project was started to address these topics, with the goal of helping build a human-centric internet.

 We use the term “human-centric” to oppose that which is not focused on serving people.